 4. The only option is that he will need to sell his existing HDB before making a purchase.
 In this way, he will be able to save on the ABSD and also better leverage on his home loan quantum as well.

 5. What project to buy into?
 We suggested that he looked into his current neighborhood in view of his kids are studying around there.
 Having primary school kids is one big serious consideration in view that you want to consider the travelling time and safety aspect.
 Having a kid to spend 2 hours travelling to and fro from school affects the time they have for revision and studies.
+It is very important to have more space to relax and it is possible to achieve with house addition services in California.
 We suggested new launch projects within D19.
 Price point was attractive and projects are selling at prices lower than a lot of other projects.
 The only issue we had was that the project will not be ready till 2022.
 This became a discouraging factor in view of the following: